36 Hours in Asheville

 Because we travel with a toddler, we always choose to stay in an Airbnb.
 There are dozens of affordable and stylish Airbnb’s in Downtown Asheville.
 If you have a car, you might consider staying in the historic Montford District, which is the closest neighborhood outside of Downtown Asheville.
 We stayed there and loved being tucked away from the central hub, but still being close enough to access everything quickly.

 Never stayed in an Airbnb?
-Click here to receive $40 off your first stay.
+Click here to receive up to $35 off your first stay.

 36 Hours: Asheville City Guide

 I’ve started the Asheville itinerary with the first day being your half-day.
 Feel free to switch it around to suit your arrival time.
 This 1/2 day is all about taking the time to explore Asheville and its most popular neighborhoods: Downtown Asheville and West Asheville.